 2. LE LAWOMATIC:

-wAS a trendy co-working office space in Paris which you rent by the month in the hip Canal Saint-Martin neighbourhood.
+This was a trendy co-working office space in Paris which you rent by the month in the hip Canal Saint-Martin neighbourhood.

 For those nomadic workers who are spending more than a month in Paris, you can rent space at Le Lawomatic for an entire month.
 The founders of the space wanted a trendy, co-working space where travelling professionals could find plenty of amenities.
 There’s a high-speed connection as well as 24-hour access and a shared meeting room.
 There’s even a small cafeteria on location.

 Opening hours: 24-hour access seven days a week

 Nearest Metro station: Metro: Belleville or Colonel Fabien